ismaildawoodjee/GreatEx/README.md

 configuration for connecting to Datasources, creating Expectation Suites, creating Checkpoints and validating them, will be done using Python scripts, without any Jupyter Notebooks.
 I'll be using Great Expectations Version 3 API.

-1. The first step is to create a Data Context from the command line:
+1. We've already reinitialized the Data Context in the Setup section.
+But if you wish to start from scratch, keep a copy of the `config_variables.yml` and `great_expectations.yml` files and delete the `great_expectations` folder.
+   Then, initialize the Data Context by running:

         great_expectations --v3-api init

-    This will create a `great_expectations` folder.

 2. The next step is to connect to Datasources.
 Here, we have 5 Datasources, three of them are tables in relational databases, one is a CSV file in the raw directory, and another is a Parquet file in the stage directory.